MusinguziJoseph/Portfolio/README.md

-Welcome to the portfolio website of Joseph Musinguzi, an AI/ML specialist with skills in web development, machine learning, mobile app development, and more.
+Welcome to the portfolio website of Joseph Musinguzi, an AI/ML specialist with skills in web development, machine learning, Networking,graphic design and more.
 This website showcases my professional experience, education, skills, and projects.

  🚀 Live Demo